 There are tons of programs and tools you can use to make money through your podcast.
 You can advertise your own products and services through your podcast and drive listeners to your business, or you can advertise for another brand and collect money for the ad spot.

 Today, we’re going to talk through the second option.
-Specifically, we’re going to look at monetizing your podcast through Acast, a podcast hosting platform.
+Specifically, we’re going to look at monetizing your podcast through Acast, a podcast-hosting platform.

 How Does Acast Work?

 Acast is a company that hosts and distributes podcasts for free.
-However, with a paid membership, they also source and place ads in your podcast episodes that you get paid on.
+However, with a paid membership, they also source and place ads in your podcast episodes that you get paid for.
 Not into the idea of pitching your podcast to advertisers?
 With Acast, you don’t have to.

 You can sign up for the Influencer plan at $14.99 a month or the Ace plan at $29.99 a month.
 Both plans are billed annually and include a 14-day free trial.